About Jane Austen’s House

 Formally known as Chawton Cottage, the house in which Austen spent her final years was originally built in the late 17th century.
-Originally home to local farmers in the area, the house birefly became a public inn from 1781 to 1787, before being let by Austen’s elder borthe Edward Austen Knight to Bailiff Bridger Steward after two murders were reported at the house.
+Originally home to local farmers in the area, the house briefly became a public inn from 1781 to 1787, before being let by Austen’s elder brother Edward Austen Knight to Bailiff Bridger Steward after two murders were reported at the house.

 Edward, who had been named heir to the wealthy Knight family and had since inherited the Chawton Estate offered the house to the Jane, her mother, sister Cassandra and close friend Martha Lloyd rent-free for life in 1809.

-The Austens did not socialise with gentry around Hampshire and only eneterained when family visited. jane Austen’s niece Anna described the family’s life in Chawton as “a very quiet life, according to our ideas, but they were great readers, and besides the housekeeping our aunts occupied themselves in working with the poor and in teaching some girl or boy to read or write.”
+The Austens did not socialise with gentry around Hampshire and only entertained when family visited.
+Jane Austen’s niece Anna described the family’s life in Chawton as “a very quiet life, according to our ideas, but they were great readers, and besides the housekeeping our aunts occupied themselves in working with the poor and in teaching some girl or boy to read or write.”

 Austen’s health began to deteriorate by the time she was 40, and although she did ignore the eary warning signs, part of the reason she moved to Chawton was to be closer to her physician in Winchester.